esphome/esphome-docs/components/lvgl.rst

 **Actions:**

-- ``lvgl.spinbox.update`` :ref:`action <config-action>` updates the widget styles and properties from the specific options above, just like :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+- ``lvgl.spinbox.update`` :ref:`action <config-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
 - ``lvgl.spinbox.decrement`` :ref:`action <config-action>` decreases the value by one ``step`` configured above.
 - ``lvgl.spinbox.increment`` :ref:`action <config-action>` increases the value by one ``step`` configured above.